Dolnys/Today-I-Learned/README.md

 The "Learned Today" project is a website that allows users to share their daily learnings, interesting facts, information, and observations.
 It is a platform designed to facilitate collective learning and the discovery of new things every day.

 The website has been created to provide users with a space where they can share their knowledge with others, find inspiration, and acquire new information from fellow users.
-Each user can publish their "learned today" entry, which can be a short text, an image, or a link to an intriguing article or video material.
+Each user can publish their "learned today" entry as a short text.

 ## Features